sevenseasofbri/tp/docs/UserGuide.md

 |:-:|
 |`summary`|

-The image below shows the expected summary table shown with the command `summary`.
+The image below shows the expected summary tables where the first table lists the commands and the second table lists all the parameters for the commands.
+This is as shown with the command `summary`.

 ![Summary](diagrams/Summary.png)